sandeepgupta007/pygame/README.md

 3).
 Either you can double click on the python file (Space_impact_nextgen.py ) or open the file in IDLE and press Key F5 to run the game.

 Hope you like the game !
-It's my first game and tell me how you like it.
+It's my first game and tell me how you like it.(play the latest version game)